Tiny and Crew: Aim of the show

 Tiny and Crew was a programme that let children learn slowly by colours, shapes and numbers.
 Each episode lasted 20 minutes.
 The aim of the show was to find out what was under each coloured shape on the "playboard" by using a multi-coloured dice.
 That included real events in the outside world, telling stories, singing songs, the antics of Tiny Living presenters Dog and Arabella and trying to guess what was inside Tiny's bag.
 One of the main events often included the songs of some singing flowers "Budd and the Buddets".

 Tiny TCC mascot

 The Character 'Tiny' was a mascot for The Children's Channel strand for younger children, 'Tiny TCC' in 1995 and 1996.
 He would feature alongside the presenter in between the strands pre-school shows.
 Clips from the series would also air throughout the block.
 When the strand moved to Living TV under the name Tiny Living, 'Dog' and 'Arabella' became the new mascots presenting in-vision presentation.
 In 2002, Arabella was dropped and Dog was joined by a male/female presenter.
 The presenters presenting the in-vision links included Emma Haley, Jo-Ann D‚Costa and Calum Callaghan.

+Home media

+The show was released on VHS in 2001 entitled Tiny & Crew: New friend Tammy!
+The VHS release featured the episode 'Playing Games'.
+A music tape featuring Sophie Aldred was released in 1998 alongside a 'Tiny' plush doll.